zubinchopra/portaldocs/portal-sdk/generated/portalfx-extension-test.md

 1. The account that corresponds to the specified credentials should have at least contributor access to the subscription specified in the **config.json** file.
 The account must be a Live Id account.
 It cannot be an account that requires two factor authentication (like most @microsoft.com accounts).

 1. Install the Portal SDK from [Aux Docs](https://auxdocs.azurewebsites.net/en-us/downloads), then open Visual Studio and create a new Portal Extension from File --> New Project --> Azure Portal --> Azure Portal Extension.
 Name this project **LocalExtension** so that the extension itself is named LocalExtension, which is what many of the tests expect.
-Then hit CTRL+F5 to host the extension in IIS Express.
+Then click CTRL+F5 to host the extension in IIS Express.

 1. The *Can Find Grid Row* and the *Can Choose A Spec* tests require special configuration described in the tests themselves.